Archibald Eliot Haswell Miller

-The painter, illustrator and curator Archibald Eliot Haswell Miller was born in Glasgow (1887–1979).
-After teaching at Glasgow School of Art, between 1910 and 1930, he went on to be keeper and then Deputy Director of the National Galleries of Scotland, Edinburgh (1930 to 1952).
-His artwork is owned by The Imperial War Museum, London; Glasgow Museums and Art Galleries and Hunterian Museum and Art Gallery, both Glasgow.
+Archibald Eliot Haswell Miller (10 June 1887 – 25 March 1979) was a Scottish painter, illustrator and curator.
+Born in Glasgow, after teaching at the Glasgow School of Art from 1910 to 1930 he went on to be keeper and then deputy director of the National Galleries of Scotland at Edinburgh from 1930 to 1952.
+Examples of his artwork are in the collections of the Imperial War Museum, Glasgow Museums and Hunterian Museum and Art Gallery.

 Education

 Miller studied at The Glasgow School of Art under Maurice Greiffenhagen and Jean Delville (1906 -1909) and also travelled to study in Paris, Vienna, Munich and Berlin.
-He is commemorated in The Glasgow School of Art's World War One Roll of Honour, where he is listed as a Captain in the Highland Light Infantry.
+He is commemorated in The Glasgow School of Art's World War One Roll of Honour, where he is listed as a captain in the Highland Light Infantry.
 He was decorated with a Military Cross.

 Professional life

 Haswell Miller taught at Glasgow School of Art 1910 and 1930.
-Between 1930 and 1952 he was keeper and then Deputy Director of the National Galleries of Scotland, Edinburgh.
+Between 1930 and 1952 he was keeper and then deputy director of the National Galleries of Scotland, Edinburgh.

 His work was exhibited at the Royal Academy and also at the Royal Scottish Academy.
 He was elected a member of the Royal Scottish Society of Painters in Watercolour in 1924.